fbq('trackCustom', 'view_shop_coffee'); var trackEvent = 'shop_coffee'; You love chocolate. You love coffee. Put them together,…

-This collective formed in 1927.
-A group of coffee growers banded to protect themselves and their product.
+This collective was formed in 1927.
+A group of coffee growers banded to protect themselves and their products.
 This non-profit organization helps farmers and runs social programs.

 To stabilize the cost of coffee, the FNC created the National Coffee Fund in the 1940s.
 This fund allows the FNC to guarantee a minimum purchase price for coffee.
 This way farmers can get a fair price even when international prices are low.

 Growers have the choice of selling to the FNC or to fetch a higher price elsewhere.
 As a result, the FNC itself exports about 30% of Colombia’s coffee.

 Currently, the main focus of the FNC is to combat the effects of climate change.
 Several environmental factors could threaten the coffee industry.
 This includes the increasing intensity of rain.

 The FNC wants to make coffee growing a sustainable and thriving industry.
 Their research and support can help the rural growers prosper for generations to come.

 In the 1990s, falling coffee prices hit Colombian growers hard.
 In response, the government helped farmers switch to growing specialty-grade coffees.

 But the specialty market continued to evolve.
 Colombian growers needed to find new ways to compete.